The mudra or posture for sending prayer energy

 How many times have you been upset by the misfortunes that affect people around the world?
 Natural disasters, war, disease – these things bring untold suffering to so many people.

-Prayer is a way that you can make a difference in the lives of these people who are suffering.
+Prayer energy is a way that you can make a difference in the lives of these people who are suffering.

 In this podcast you will discover: